Kamosphere/GraphXwithGPU/README.md

 CUDA is needed for GPU version

-Spark 2.4.3 and Scala 2.11.12 is recommanded for compability.
+Scala 2.11.12 is recommended for capability.

+Please use spark 2.4.5-USTC-NODB version in order to support some function

+see more information at https://github.com/Kamosphere/spark

 ## Config